-Last November I had the privilege of attending a screening of a documentary involving the representation of black women in media entitled “The Souls of Black girls.”
-Featuring Regina King, Jada Pinkett-Smith, the late Gwen Ifill, and Rapper Chuck D to name a few this film presented hard truths that are often ignored even now, ten years after it was produced.
-The screening and the discussion that followed left me wanting more so I reached out to the creator and producer, Daphne Valerius for some insights as to her film and the planned sequel that is in the works.
+Last November I had the privilege of attending a screening of a documentary involving the representation of black women in media entitled, “The Souls of Black girls.”
+Featuring Regina King, Jada Pinkett-Smith, the late Gwen Ifill, and Rapper Chuck D to name a few, this film presented hard truths that are often ignored even now, ten years after it was first produced.
+The screening and the discussion that followed left me wanting more, so I reached out to the creator and producer, Daphne Valerius for some insights as to her film and the planned sequel that is in the works.

 Check out my talk with her below.

 Disclaimer: Responses have been edited for clarity and length.

 Marlena: I understand that this documentary was a project for your graduate program but what was the event or thought that made you say, “I want to do this”?